Melbourne College of Hair and Beauty is a VET Student Loans approved course provider.

 An eCAF is when you confirm you wish to use VSL for your course through the electronic Commonwealth Assistance Form (eCAF) system.

-The Cap for the courses is set by the Government at $10,150 – this is the most you can borrow for courses offered at MCOHB.
+There is a cap for the courses set by the Government – this is the most you can borrow for courses offered at MCOHB.
+For more information on the current course caps, please contact us.
 A 20% loan fees applies to VET Student Loans for full fee paying, or fee for service students.
 The loan fee does not count towards your FEE-HELP limit.
 The FEE-HELP limit changes each year.
 For current limits, click here.

 Current fees, start dates, and census days can be found below:

-Your VET Student Loans debt forms part of your accumulated HELP debt.
-You must start repaying your HELP debt through the tax system once your income is above the compulsory repayment threshold, even if you are still studying.
+Your VET Student Loans debt forms part of your accumulated HELP debt – now called a VETSL Debt.
+From 1 July 2019 VSL debts will be accounted separately for the Australian Tax Office (ATO) records.
+When you log in to the ATO online via your myGov account, VSL loans from 1 July 2019 will display under a separate VSL account.
+VSL loans will still consume a your FEE-HELP balance (which will become a renewable HELP balance from 1 January 2020).
+You must start repaying your VETSL debt through the tax system once your income is above the compulsory repayment threshold, even if you are still studying.

 The threshold is adjusted each year so for current repayment amounts, please click here.
 Repayments made through the Australian taxation system are called compulsory repayments and continue until you have repaid your whole debt.
 Visit Study Assist for more information.